vdlingen/introducing_arcore/README.md

 # Introducing ARCore

 This repository contains some sample apps for ARCore written in Kotlin.
-It is used for live coding demonstrations and workshops accompanying my 'Introducing ARCore' talk.
+It is used for live coding demonstrations and workshops accompanying my 'Introducing ARCore' talk ([slides](http://lingen.me/talk/2017/10/28/introducing-arcore/)).

 ## common module
 The common module contains the shared utility code used in the different sample apps.